-- Town of Owego has adopted a local stormwater ordinance town wide that establishes minimum stormwater management requirements The ordinance addresses issues relating to the following; - Erosion & Sediment Control; - o Stormwater Management Design Requirements; - Construction Requirements; and - Fee Structure for Municipality services relating to SWPPP reviews, inspections and maintenance. - A checklist developed by NYSDEC Division of Water Region 7 is utilized by the Tioga County Soil and Water Conservation District to complete reviews of SWPPPs and is available to contractors, developers, engineers or the owner of the project. - Town of Owego has contracted services with Tioga County SWCD and a Consultant to review SWPPPs.
+- Town of Owego has adopted a local stormwater ordinance town wide that establishes minimum stormwater management requirements The ordinance addresses issues relating to the following: - Erosion & sediment control; - o Stormwater management design requirements; - o Construction requirements; and - Fee structure for municipality services relating to SWPPP reviews, inspections and maintenance. - A checklist developed by NYSDEC Division of Water Region 7 is utilized by the Tioga County Soil and Water Conservation District to complete reviews of SWPPPs and is available to contractors, developers, engineers or the owner of the project. - Town of Owego has contracted services with Tioga County SWCD and a Consultant to review SWPPPs.
 The Town decides on which contractor will conduct the review of the SWPPP and then will sign the SWPPP Acceptance Form based upon their recommendations. - The Town of Owego has developed & implemented construction internal tracking and plan review procedures for all new and on-going construction projects that disturb greater than 1 acre of land. - The Town of Owego contracts with a CPESC for all MCM 4 construction activities who uses NYS DEC site inspection forms.